nabeken/vagrant-guests-openbsd/README.md

 # vagrant-guests-openbsd

-Vagrant 1.1 has a build-in OpenBSD plugin but the plugin lacks multiple network and nfs mount support.
+Vagrant >= 1.1 has a built-in OpenBSD plugin but the plugin lacks multiple network and nfs mount support.

 This plugins allows you to run OpenBSD under vagrant until Vagrant merges this changes.